 David Pasi has served as a director of Aspen since May 2011.
-Since December 2010, Mr. Pasi has been a financial advisor.
+Since December 2010, Mr. Pasi has been a registered investment advisor under Delta Financial Group.
 From August 2008 until August 2010, Mr. Pasi was a risk manager at Credit Suisse.
 From January 2004 until June 2008, Mr. Pasi was the risk manager at Citigroup, Inc. Mr. Pasi was selected as a designee of Mr. Spada in connection with the EGC Merger.
-Because of his finance background, Mr. Pasi was selected as a director of the Public Company.
+Because of his finance background, Mr. Pasi was selected as a director.